How to become a patient advice and liaison service officer

 - previous experience in a customer care or mediation role, including dealing with complaints

-Some NHS organisations might want you to have a degree.
-Other employers may prefer you to have some working knowledge of the NHS.
-A background in a health profession such as nursing could be useful.
-Other relevant backgrounds are advice, advocacy and counselling.
+Some NHS organisations might want you to have a degree or may prefer you to have some working knowledge of the NHS.

 More Information